 - SWOT analysis and developing team action plans

-To begin the day, we will look at how changes in organizations have affected teams.
+To begin the course, we will look at how changes in organisations have affected teams.

 Types of Teams

 During this session, we will define the word “team.”
 We will also look at some different team models, including traditional teams, task forces, and virtual teams.

 In this session, participants will establish some team norms: ground rules that a team can use to help them work together.

 The TORI Team Building Model

 One way of looking at team development is the TORI model.
 Participants will experience this model through a fun exercise.

 In 1972, Richard Beckhart said that there are four activities a group should perform on a regular basis if they desire to grow into a team.
 Since researchers today still agree on these four activities, we will spend some time exploring each activity.

 The Four Stages of Team Development

 Every group of people, whether they are a team or just a group working together, grows and evolves.
 We will spend this session looking at Bruce Tuckman’s five stages of team development: forming, storming, norming, performing, and adjourning.